401-103 Management Approach Social

 Boliden faces major retirements, competes for a scarce supply of relevant competences, and is located in rural areas – the ability to offer a work environment dominated by foresight, development, and employee care is crucial to the business.
-Supplier assessment for sound and safe labor practices is material to Boliden’s ambition to be the sustainable first link in the metal’s value chain.
+Supplier assessment for sound and safe labor practices is vital for Boliden’s ambition to be the sustainable first link in metal value chains.

 Training and education

 Keeping all employees updated with regard to technological, functional, and leadership skills is essential to Boliden’s performance.
-Every employee should be able to influence his or her own development and Boliden should provide resources and opportunities to make sure that employees have the right skills to perform their work tasks in a safe and efficient way at all times.
-Boliden considers training and education as material topics and has a number of internal programs for career and skill development.
+Every employee should be able to influence his or her own development and Boliden should provide resources and opportunities to make sure that employees have the right skills to perform their assignments safely and efficiently at all times.
+Boliden has a number of internal programs for career and skill development.